segmentio/segment-docs/src/personas/product-limits.md

 redirect_from: '/personas/rate-limits'
 ---

-Segment Personas enforces a set of default use and rate limits to help protect the performance and reliability of the Personas product.
+Segment Personas enforces a set of default use and rate limits to help ensure the performance and reliability of the Personas product.
 These limits are designed to provide consistent, reliable performance at scale.
 Most customers do not exceed these limits.

 Contact your dedicated Customer Success Manager or [friends@segment.com](mailto:friends@segment.com) to learn more about custom limits.